If you've just been diagnosed with COPD, our quick overview will help you find out what you can do to live well and manage your condition.

 What is COPD?

 COPD stands for chronic obstructive pulmonary disease.
 It’s a long-term condition.
-But you can do things to help yourself.
+But you (and your doctor) can do things to help.

-Obstructive = it makes it harder for you to breathe out
+Obstructive = it’s hard for you to breathe

 Pulmonary = it affects your lungs